andrewhoang324/dropdown-menu/README.md

 # dropdown-menu
-This guide will show you how to create a drop-down menu
+This guide will show you how to create a dropdown menu